Scarygami/location-history-json-converter/README.md

-  -s, --startdate STARTDATE                     The Start Date - format YYYY-MM-DD (0h00) -e, --enddate ENDDATE                         The End Date - format YYYY-MM-DD (0h00) -c, --chronological                           Sort items in chronological order
+  -s, --startdate STARTDATE                     The Start Date - format YYYY-MM-DD (0h00) -e, --enddate ENDDATE                         The End Date - format YYYY-MM-DD (0h00) -c, --chronological                           Sort items in chronological order -p --polygon                                   Enter a list of points (lat,lon) that create a polygon.
+If 2 points are given (bottomleft, top right) a rectangle is created

 ```